WHAT WE BELIEVE

 Statement on Marriage, Gender, and Sexuality

-We believe that God wonderfully and immutably creates each person as male or female.
-These two distinct, complementary genders together reflect the image and nature of God (Genesis 1:26-28).
+We believe that God wonderfully and immutably creates each person as a biological male or a biological female.
+These two distinct, complementary genders together reflect the image and likeness of God (Genesis 1:26-28).

 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Genesis 2:18-25).
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other.
 (1 Corinthians 6:9-7:5; Hebrews 13:4) We believe that God has commanded that no sexual activity be engaged in outside of a marriage.

-We believe that any form of sexual immorality including adultery, fornication, homosexuality, bisexuality, bestiality, incest, polygamy, and the use of pornography is sinful and offensive to God (Leviticus 18; Matthew 15:18-20; 1 Corinthians 6:9-7:5: Galatians 5:19-21).
+We believe that any form of sexual immorality including but not limited to adultery, fornication, homosexuality, bisexuality, bestiality, incest, polygamy, and the use of pornography is sinful and offensive to God (Leviticus 18; Matthew 15:18-20; 1 Corinthians 6:9-7:5: Galatians 5:19-21).

 We believe that God offers redemption and restoration to all who confess and forsake their sin, seeking His mercy and forgiveness through Jesus Christ (Acts 3:17-21; Romans 10; 1 Corinthians 6:9-11).